universalweb/Network/packetActions.md

-# Packet Actions numbers and their meanings
+# UDSP Methods

-Packet Actions have two formats one which is numerical for compression and one which is string based.
-Preferred is numerical its smaller & faster.
+Methods have two formats one which is numerical for compression and one which is string based.
+Preferred is numerical but not standard or implimented yet.
+Some of these are planned but not implimented but are reserved and planned as part of a feature.

 - open
 - connect